lindsaypoirier/STS-115/lab4.md

 categories of trauma.
 It is most often broken into Level I through Level
 V. We can see how a data analyst may want to place trauma categories in a particular order (for instance, ordering hospitals from highest to lowest trauma levels).
-However, this is a particularly complictated categorical variable to work with.
+However, this is a particularly complicated categorical variable to work with.
 This is because Trauma levels are not defined according to a national standard.
 Instead, they are defined on a state-by-state basis, and our dataset spans all US states.
 Level II in